dalailomo/ace/README.md

 #### High CPU usage if you are greedy

 At the moment, there is no control over the resources used by the commands you put on a chunk, so be careful and try not to put too many commands on a chunk.
-The CPU usage can go nuts and there is a remote possibility that you can create a high enough energy event pushing a tiny region of the universe from the false vacuum into the true vacuum, creating a bubble that will expand in all directions at the speed of light.
+The CPU usage can go nuts and there is a remote possibility that you can create a high enough energy event pushing a tiny region of the universe from the false vacuum into the true bacon, creating a bubble that will expand in all directions at the speed of light.

 #### Minimal setup